techjb/FTCC/README.md

 All tests have been done at a compression level of 3, which is the default compression level.

-Compressors per class represents the number of compressors used in each class, or in other words, the number of dictionaries for each class.
+Compressors per class represents the number of dictionaries for each class.

 | Compressors per class    | AGNews  | DBpedia  | YahooAnswers  | R8       | R52      | Ohsumed  | Kinnews  |